mlochbaum/BQN/editors/README.md

 ## Alternate layouts

 All files here use the BQN layout designed for qwerty, which will generally be jumbled in another layout (for example the key for `r` will still type `↑`, but it may not be above `c`, which types `↓`).
 The [remap.bqn](remap.bqn) script allows you to remap some files in this repository to a new layout.
-See `$ remap.bqn -h` for usage.
+See `$ ./remap.bqn -h` for usage.
 Support for a new layout can be added in the `keys` array of the script, but do watch for string alignment with the doubled quote character.

 (If you haven't installed CBQN but have Node.js, `$ bqn.js editors/remap.bqn…` from the repository root will work too)